MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-scan.md

  ![PRe Scan results](media/mover-prescan-results.png)

 The totals for Files and TB are automatically calculated,  giving you the total number of files and data scanned for the Source tenant.
-As a matter of practice, we prefer to organzie the scan results by status, showing the Failed transfers at the top of the Report.
+As a matter of practice, we prefer to organize the scan results by status, showing the Failed transfers at the top of the Report.

 ![Scan report sort](media/mover-prescan-results-sort.png)